-In March 2020, we reached a settlement agreement for intellectual property infringement claims, in which we received a \$3.5 million payment in exchange for a perpetual license under certain Fluidigm intellectual property.
+In March 2020, we entered into an agreement to settle intellectual property infringement claims, in which we received a \$3.5 million payment in exchange for a perpetual license under certain Fluidigm intellectual property.
 The settlement is considered a multiple-element arrangement with each element accounted for individually.
-Accordingly, \$3.1 million of the proceeds was recognized as license revenue and \$0.4 million was offset against legal costs.
+Accordingly, \$3.1 million of the proceeds was recognized as license revenue and \$0.4 million was offset against legal costs